 Wash The Chafed Area

-Use some antibacterial soap and moisturizer to prevent bacteria from creeping into the exposed skin.
-This helps lower the risk of common infections such as folliculitis.
+Use a mild antibacterial soap to clean the chafed skin gently.
+This helps reduce the risk of bacterial infection, such as folliculitis.

 Do Not Rub